We cannot talk about Vienna without talking about Austria. Here is an article originally published on gotravelyourself.com.

-Tafelspitz, beef boiled in a broth made of mixed vegetables is often served with dumplings made this short list of Austrian food as well.
-Brettljause is simply a ‘snack’ served on a wooden board (or a cutting board) and can consist of meat cold cuts, cheese, pickled vegetables, served also with bread (hence the ‘snack’).
+Tafelspitz, beef boiled in a broth made of mixed vegetables is often served with dumplings made in this short list of Austrian food as well.
+Brettljause is simply a ‘snack’ served on a wooden board (or a cutting board) and can consist of meat cold cuts, cheese, and pickled vegetables, served also with bread (hence the ‘snack’).

 How safe is Austria for tourists and to move around?
-Austria is very safe; it is ranked as number 3 to 5 on the world safest country list (on various indexes).
+Austria is very safe; it is ranked number 3 to 5 on the world’s safest country list (on various indexes).
 Tourist areas are generally safe, both for single tourists and groups or families, but extra caution for pickpocketers is advised.

-Austria is not that costly for tourists, and you can always find great deals on accommodation, meals and attraction tickets.
+Austria is not that costly for tourists, and you can always find great deals on accommodation, meals, and attraction tickets.
 For detailed pricing information for various items, click here.

-Prices throughout Austria are almost the same, with slight variation, but Vienna is most expensive for general tourism.
+Prices throughout Austria are almost the same, with slight variation, but Vienna is the most expensive for general tourism.
 Same places in exclusive ski resorts can be very costly, but these exclusive areas always come with a price.

-Austria has continental climate, with winter temperatures going down to -22 C (-8 F) and with summer to up to 35 C (95 F).
+Austria has a continental climate, with winter temperatures going down to -22 C (-8 F) and with summer to up to 35 C (95 F).
 Rain and snow are very common during autumn and winter.

 11. Best time to visit Austria

-Austria can be year around destination for any traveler as there is so much to see and do, but most popular times are April to October to the main cities, including capital Vienna and January to March for visiting ski resorts during snow season.
+Austria can be year around destination for any traveler as there is so much to see and do, but the most popular times are April to October to the main cities, including the capital Vienna and January to March for visiting ski resorts during snow season.

 There are many festivals and Christmas markets in December, so count this as another good time to visit.